Why middle-grade writer Jonathan Auxier is terrible at answering emails

 Sweep, the latest novel from award-winning children's author Jonathan Auxier, tells the story of an intrepid young orphan girl named Nan Sparrow.
 A chimney sweep in Victorian London, Nan is rescued from certain death when a piece of charcoal comes to life and saves her from a fire.
 Together, the two escape the binds of Nan's cruel master and hatch a plan to save the young chimney sweeps of the city.

-It's now a finalist for the $50,000 TD Canadian Children's Literature Award, the biggest children's writing award in Canada.
-The winner will be announced on Oct.
-15, 2019.
+It was a 2019 finalist for the $50,000 TD Canadian Children's Literature Award, the biggest children's writing award in Canada.

 1. Paul Yee asks, "Do you think writing is a talent that you're born with or is it a skill that can be learned?"